The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 It is our pleasure to present an excerpt from an unpublished picture book created in Iran.
 In The Painting, Negar Yazdani illustrates and tells the story of a young girl who learns to appreciate her own drawings and paintings only after she has entered imaginatively—and literally!–into them.

-The text of The Painting has been translated into English by Shahin Mowzoon, who joins e*lix*ir as our staff translator.
-For this issue, Shahin has also translated a Persian prayer revealed for children, which is illustrated by Negar Yazdani, as well as an excerpt from a novel by Basir Samimi.
-It is our hope that the new translation section that appears in this issue will be a regular feature of e*lix*ir.
+For this issue, Shahin Mowzoon, whom we welcome as staff translator, has translated into English a prayer revealed for children as well as an excerpt from a novel by Basir Samimi .
+It is our hope that the translation section we have added to this issue will be a regular feature of e*lix*ir.

 Perhaps my greatest surprise in putting together this issue was to learn that among those English language authors who take their inspiration from the Baha’i revelation are some who are publishing high quality young adult fiction in the fantasy genre.
 Among them is Mary Victoria, whose series of three fantasy novels, Chronicles of the Tree, was published in 2010-11 by Harper Collins in Australia.
 In this issue, we present an in-depth interview with Mary Victoria in which she discusses her work.